BHsketch/Bhavya_Leetcode/README.md

 ### third code:
 used unordered_map.
 Code reduced to a single for loop due to fast storage and retrieval of maps and less lines of code.
 Everything condensed to a single for loop.

+## SortList

+### The first code:
+used bubble sort; worked for basic cases, but not for an input = [] so added an if statement to directly return if the head is a nullptr

+### The second code:
+Used bubble sort; worked for basic cases; exceeded the time limit for cases with large inputs(beacause bubble sort) So switched to quicksort but quicksort showed an error

+### The third code:
+The quicksort error: heap buffer overflow